kemitchell/irs-form-1023/schedule-b.md

 ##### a

 Are you a public school because you are operated by a state or subdivision of a state?
-If “Yes,” explain how you are operated by a state or subdivision of a state.
+If "Yes," explain how you are operated by a state or subdivision of a state.
 Do not complete the remainder of Schedule B.

 - [ ] Yes